nxp-mcuxpresso/mcuxsdk-doc/index.rst

 **Welcome to the MCUXpresso SDK Project documentation**

-For information about the changes and additions for releases, please consult the published :ref:`mcux-sdk_release_notes` documentation.

 The whole MCUXpresso SDK delivery is provided under the `LA_OPT_NXP_Software_License`_ (as found in the LA_OPT_NXP_Software_License.txt file in the project's `GitHub repo`_).
 The mcux-sdk project, alias the core project, is the fundamental project of whole MCUXpresso SDK delivery.
 It is under the